toda-lab/pygplib/docs/howto-use-pygplib.rst

    # V5 |0 0 0 0 1|
    st = GrSt(vertex_list, edge_list, encoding="direct", prefix="V")

-The forth example is the log-encoding.
+The forth example is log-encoding.
 Each vertex is assigned with the binary representation of its index.

 .. code:: python